ngotuankhoi/Fixed-Walkthrough-Add-Hello-World-Ribbon-Panel-on-Revit-2025-API/README.md

   - In the Browse tab, search and install `Microsoft.Windows.Compatibility` and `System.Windows.Extensions`.

 #### 5. Modify `.csproj` file:
-  - Open Folder in Visual Studio and pick project folder to see projet .csproj file (AddPanel.csproj).
+  - In Visual Studio, in the Solution Explorer, right click on project title and pick `Edit Project File` to see projet .csproj file (AddPanel.csproj).
   - For ensure it is set up correctly for a class library targeting .NET 8.0 with WPF support.
 Focus on tag <PropertyGroup>.
     ```
     <Project Sdk="Microsoft.NET.Sdk.WindowsDesktop">